driscoll42/ebayMarketAnalyzer/Readme.md

 * max_price - Default: 10000 - The maximum price to search for
 * min_date - Default: datetime.datetime(2020, 1, 1) - The earliest date to consider prices, useful if you want to split on preorders vs post-go live.
 Note that if you only have one day of data it errors out if you also have an msrp
 * verbose - Default: False - If true prints out a number of debugging statements
+* run_cached - Default: False - If true does not get new data from eBay, just runs the plots/analysis on the saved xlsx files.
+Most useful if want to get the data then run the plots using a different min date (e.g. for all time and then after post-launch only)
+* feedback - Default: False - Gets the seller feedback for each sold item.
+WARNING: This explodes run times as the code needs to call the url of every single item.
+In testing the 5950X extract with this false takes 8 seconds, with True it takes 40 minutes.
+This is forced True if full_quantity is True as there is no extra work to get the feedback

+IN PROGRESS
+* full_quantity - Default: False - Gets the full quantities of sold listings for listings which have >1 available.
+WARNING: This explodes run times.
+In tests with False 5950X takes 8 seconds and when True takes XYZ minutes.

 ## Release History